 EVERYTHING BUT GOLD

-In Everything But Gold, the series of works by Adeline Kueh deals with a personal item – paper beads that span from June 1963 to present-day Singapore.
+In Everything But Gold, the series of works by Adeline Kueh deals a personal item, the paper beads that span from June 1963 to present-day Singapore context.
 1963 was the year Adeline’s parents began their courtship: they started making the paper beads from calendars available to them readily.
 By the time they got married in 1966, they had enough beads for their matrimonial home.
 As an emblem of the parents’ love for each other, Adeline saved 3 strands from the eventual bead curtain used in their various homes before she left Sarawak in 1990 for her undergraduate studies.
-The beads travelled with her until she settled in a home she set up with her Singaporean husband in 1999.
+The beads travelled with her throughout until she settled in a home she set up with her Singaporean husband in 1999.
 While the beads did come apart on and off before being glued back together, an accident by her son caused a dozen beads to unravel in January 2016.
 Her decision to open up the beads revealed a surprise – she saw for the first time that the beads were time capsules.
-They bore the traces of time passing – being made of calendars in 1963 which significantly, was the year Sarawak, North Borneo, Singapore & Malaya formed Malaysia (on September 16).
+They bore the traces of time passing, as well as having been made of calendars in 1963 which significantly, was the year Sarawak, North Borneo, Singapore & Malaya formed Malaysia (on September 16, 1963).

-Gold is melted & transformed into newer beads of 7 grams each (the average weight of the original beads).
-The whole process began from a personal family story but the work foregrounds universal values about love; what we carry as mementos; gold as the purest form of metal & currency of exchange; as well as nation building & identity.
+The video piece is a form of message for her son, of our present moment/time and the future.
+Gold is melted & transformed into newer beads of 7 grams each.
+The whole process began from a personal family story but the result foregrounds universal values about love, what we carry as item of remembering, gold as the purest form of metal & currency of exchange, as well as nation building & identity.

 Adeline Kueh makes installations, photography and sound works that reconsider the relationship we have with things and rituals around us.
 Her works are imbued with a sense of desire and longing, and act as modern-day totems that explore personal histories and overlooked moments.